Today’s posting is brief. It is here primarily to answer a question from a reader, and it is likely that others have the same question. So here goes.

 That is why large numbers of fake “Pre-Nikonian” icons were painted in the 19th century in earlier styles.
 And then near the end of the 19th century, when the Russian intelligentsia began to realize that old icons were an important part of the Russian cultural heritage, and began to clean later paintings away to discover old and even medieval Russian icons beneath, that added yet another layer to the market for fakes of old icons.

 In the 19th century, even the noted painting villages of the Vladimir Region — Palekh, Mstera, and Kholuiy — were not immune to the urge to fake.
 Some icons painted there were to be sold as legitimate and careful copies of older icons — and some were made to be sold as fake “ancient” icons.
 Such an icon is called a задурок/zadurok, meaning loosely “for a fool” — an icon to be sold to a naive buyer who cannot tell a fake from an authentic icon.
-Today such differences at the time of painting mean little, because an icon once sold as a legitimate copy may now be sold as a fake by either an inexpert dealer or a dishonest dealer.
+Today such differences at the time of painting mean little, because an icon once sold as a legitimate copy may now be sold as a “genuine” icon of the period it imitates — thus becoming a fake — by either an inexpert dealer or a dishonest dealer.

 Do not think the Russian fakers were not clever.
 Some of them were (and are) excellent imitators of earlier styles.
 Of course one of the first things a purchaser did was to examine the back of the board on which an icon was painted to see if it looked old, if it looked “right.”
 That was an easy matter to fake, because all one had to do was to buy up and accumulate a good stock of old icon panels that had damaged or inferior paintings on them, and one had a ready-made “old panel” on which to paint a new “old” icon.
 Such old boards were not hard to find.
 In the year 1879 alone, just one icon painting village, Mstera, is recorded as having brought in over 28,000 old icon panels for re-use.
 And of course there were all sorts of clever if deceptive tricks to age the painted surface, to make it look old and even time-worn.
 So it took a real expert in those days to be able to tell a genuine old Pre-Nikonian icon from a fake new “Pre-Nikonian” icon.
 Remember that this was in the days before scientific analysis made detecting fakes more likely.